Aromatic-amino-acid—glyoxylate transaminase

-Thus, the two substrates of this enzyme are aromatic amino acid and glyoxylate, whereas its two products are aromatic oxo acid and glycine.
+Thus, the two substrates of this enzyme are aromatic amino acid and glyoxylic acid.
+Its products are the corresponding α-keto acid and glycine.

+For example, the enzyme characterised from liver interconverts phenylalanine and phenylpyruvic acid:

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is aromatic-amino-acid:glyoxylate aminotransferase.